Your cookie preferences

 What are the disadvantages of using Economy 10?

-You also have to have a more disciplined lifestyle with Economy 10 tariffs, and use the majority of your energy during the designated times.
+You have to have a more disciplined lifestyle with Economy 10 tariffs, and use the majority of your energy during the designated times.
 If you end up using a lot of energy outside of these times, the higher rates could mean you end up paying more than you thought you would.

 While timing your energy use can be relatively straightforward, the colder winter months in particular can disrupt your schedule as you may want the heating to come on sooner.
 Finally, the off-peak times that fall under your Economy 10 tariff vary from supplier to supplier and region to region.
 This means that if you chose to switch from one Economy 10 plan to another, you may need your meter to be reprogrammed by an engineer.

-How Is Economy 10 different from Economy 7?
+How is Economy 10 different from Economy 7?

 If you're considering the merits of Economy 7 versus Economy 10, the difference is simply the number of off-peak hours.
 While Economy 7 offers you seven hours of off-peak energy at night only, Economy 10 adds three daytime hours, usually in the afternoon.